Bombing of Nagoya: History

 Nagoya was targeted for incendiary bombing because it was the center of the Japanese aircraft industry at the time.
-The city produced between forty and fifty percent of Japan's combat aircraft and engines, including the Mitsubishi A6M Zero.
+Nagoya produced between forty and fifty percent of Japan's combat aircraft and engines, including the Mitsubishi A6M Zero.
 Nagoya housed a port capable of holding 38 ships of up to 10,000 tons and produced equipment for the war effort including railway equipment, ball bearings and processed food.